Seitanas/kvm-vdi/README.md

     ./run --token-plugin TokenFile --token-source /tmp/kvm-vdi 5959 --cert=CERTFILE --key=KEYFILE --daemon

+Make sure, that there is no firewall rules blocking connections from websockify server to hypervisor ports 59xx.
 Also, if certificates are self-signed, SPICE console will not be available on Mozilla Firefox browser.
 You should create client login. `Clients>add client`.
 Then add client to atleast one VM pool (`Add clients to pool`).
 If you are using AD/LDAP users, you must create at least one group for that user and add it to pool (`Add AD group`, `Add AD group to pool`).